niccroad/TheArchitectureHeader/Readme.md

    components and it is quite light weight and doesn't interfere.
 The software architecture can otherwise reflect the needs of the software entirely.

+* The internal dependencies being mocked become exposed by the unit-test.

+   Essentially if you want to mock some object and pass it to a component under test and further it will pass it onto another component then you will need to include both these component implementations in writing the unit-test.
+Its slightly debatable but I think this is a strength of the approach as it discourages writing tests for several components simultaniously.
+   The feedback for not succeeding in including all the code required should also be pretty immediate with an unresolved external symbol linker error being emitted when the unit-test code is being built.

 Are the same advantages still present
 -------------------------------------
 Essentially yes, I think they are.